fickryiman/Free-PC-Games-Rep/README.md

 ### Key Features <a name="key-features"></a>

 - display a list of games
-- display a air quality and weather informations based on selected game
+- filtering informations based on selected game text
 - single page apps (SPA)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>